 Consistently eating larger than necessary portion sizes will cause weight gain.
 If you go a little overboard during lunchtime, try to balance this out with a smaller evening meal – and vice versa.
 Try to adjust to a smaller plate size, and at work, try to prepare your own, normal-sized meals to take with you.
 Lastly, learn that it’s ok to leave leftovers – yes, really!

-Cutting down on sugar may help you to lose weight.
+Cutting down on your blood sugar may help you to lose weight fast.

 By now, we’re all becoming quite aware that eating excessive amounts of refined sugar causes weight gain.
-Not only this, it also increases your risk of type 2 diabetes.
+Not only this, it also increases your risk of type 2 diabetes and heart disease.
 A diet containing less sugar can only be good for your health, but cutting down is easier said than done, with some studies claiming the white stuff is more addictive than cocaine.

 If you’re trying to lose weight, it’s important to cut down the amount of refined sugar in your diet.
 However, that doesn’t mean cutting out all sugars.
 Try to use natural alternatives to sweeten your drinks or baked goods.
 Dates, raw honey, and banana puree are all great options – get experimenting and see what works for you.

-It’s not always easy to fit exercise into your day, but it’s essential that you do.
+It’s not always easy to fit exercise into your day, but it’s essential that you do some physical activity.
 It’s not just great for boosting your metabolism, it’s also essential for maintaining a healthy body.
 Everything from your heart and lungs to a solid bone structure relies on an active fitness regime for proper function.

 A healthy diet should always take precedence when working towards weight loss goals, but there are also a few things you can do differently with regards to exercise for weight loss: